Wondering how to make money on Instagram?

 In addition to calling out your links and adding a GIF, you can also animate your stories to drive more clicks.
 Get started creating easy vertical videos in one tap.
-These sales-driving Adobe Spark templates belo can help you get started–just tap to edit.
-To make them move, use the iOS app and tap animation to apply an effect.
+These sales-driving Adobe Spark templates below can help you get started — just tap to edit.
+To make them move, use the iOS or Android app and tap animation to apply an effect.

 See more Instagram Story templates!

 There are countless reasons why businesses should create their own AR effects for Instagram Stories, but one of the biggest has to do with showcasing your products and making money on Instagram.